E-3 process

 The E-2 process and E-3 process are outdated processes for developing Ektachrome reversal photographic film.
 The two processes are very similar, and differ depending on the film.
 Kodak sold kits that could process either kind of film.

+Processing

+Ektachrome film has three separate light-sensitive layers; each layer is sensitive to a different group of wavelengths corresponding to red, green, and blue colors.
+When the film is exposed, each layer records a latent image based on its sensitivity.
+A yellow filter prevents blue light from exposing the green- and red-sensitive layers, which have some sensitivity to blue light.